Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Results

 We present example snapshots from our SPH simulation for a $1.1 + 1.4\,{\rm M}_\odot$ ONe WD-NS binary (model W) in Figure~\ref{fig:SPH}.
 At the beginning of the simulations, we initialised the binaries when the WD is still intact.
 As we describe in Section~\ref{sec:MethodSPHSetup}, the WD has been relaxed in a binary with the mass transfer stream already open, so that no spurious WD oscillations occur at the start of the main simulations.
 The mass transfer rate, from this point, continually grows until the WD gets disrupted at about $5-10$ orbital periods into the simulation.
 The beginning of the simulations matches the late stages of evolution of real WD-NS binaries which start transferring mass at yet lower rates.
 Therefore, we expect that by the time of the merger, the WD model, the mass transfer stream and the material around the neutron star accurately represent real physical mergers.

 The disruption of the WD proceeds similarly as in our earlier $3{\rm D}$ modelling of lower-mass CO WD-NS mergers \citep{Zenati19b}.
 The actual tidal shredding takes place over about one orbital period, and the WD material circularises over an additional period.
 The circularisation happens because the shocks, caused by self-intersections of the stream, preserve the orbital angular momentum and turn the orbital energy into heat.
 The disc from the WD remnant, for that reason, is puffed up and has a thickness comparable to the radius of the original WD, being more concentrated near the midplane.
 The disc material is shock-heated the most within the circularisation radius, and even more so around the NS.
-A $6\times6\times4$ binary orbits-sized sparse corona of hot material, making about $20$ per cent of the WD mass, surrounds the remnant object, but only a fraction of a per cent of the WD material becomes gravitationally unbound.
+A $6\times6\times4$ binary orbits-sized sparse corona of hot material, making about $20$ per cent of the WD mass, surrounds the remnant object.
+However, the amount of material becoming gravitationally unbound and dynamically ejected during the merger is very small, a fraction of a per cent of the WD material.
+This material is ejected with velocities of $10$--$20$ thousands of ${\rm km}/{\rm s}$.
 The disc changes very little during the ten orbital periods after the merger, getting slightly hotter and denser in the innermost regions and slightly spreading radially.
 By considering the evolution of the average radius and the velocity dispersion of the disc, we estimate its viscous timescale to be approximately $50$ orbital periods, which corresponds to an effective alpha-viscosity parameter of $0.008$ and is mostly driven by numerical viscosity.
+This effective alpha-viscosity mimics the qualitative effects of the MRI-viscosity likely produced following the WD-NS/BH disruptions in real binaries.
+However, three-dimensional magnetohydrodynamic simulations would be needed to model MRI viscosity in full detail.

 Our WD-NS models containing more massive WDs generally have shorter orbital periods and larger binding energies.
 The trend arises because more massive WDs are more compact and can fit in a more compact orbit, in addition to the direct gravitational effect of the WD mass itself \citep{Metzger2012}.
 As a result, mergers with more massive WDs release more heat energy in a shorter time and a smaller volume, leading to higher disk densities and temperatures, as observed in our simulations.